Tesla Model 3 vs Hyundai IONIQ 6: EV Spec Battle

 Feature Showdown

-Tesla counters with its 15.4-inch touchscreen, Camp Mode, Dog Mode, Sentry Mode, and the Supercharger network (2,000+ stations globally, the most reliable fast-charging network).
+Tesla counters with its 15.4-inch touchscreen, Camp Mode, Dog Mode and Sentry Mode, the slickest EV software in the business, and access to the Supercharger network, which remains the most reliable fast-charging experience in Australia.

 Drivetrain